 Stopping BEC and EAC

 According to the FBI, BEC and EAC attacks have cost businesses upwards of $26 billion worldwide.
 Discover how to prevent and stop email fraud attacks.

 Protecting the End User

 We're spending more than ever on cybersecurity.
-But attacks are still getting through, jeopardizing the confidential data, assets, and brand reputation of businesses around the globe.
+But attacks are still getting through, jeopardising the confidential data, assets, and brand reputation of businesses around the globe.

 Q4 2020 Threat Report: A Quarterly Analysis of Cybersecurity Trends, Tactics and Themes